DragonJoker/ShaderWriter/README.md

         OpFunctionEnd
 ```

-Some optimisations are still needed, with SPIR-V.
+Some optimisations have been done, but more could be, with SPIR-V.

 There is also an internal debug format :
 ```